-- Conducted a supply chain survey of our direct suppliers using the CMRT to identify the smelters, refiners and/or mine of origin of Conflict Minerals. - Compared smelters, refiners and/or mine of origin identified by our direct suppliers against the list of smelters, refiners and mineral sourcing information that have received a "conflict-free" designation by the CFSP. - Performed additional due diligence on a portion of our direct suppliers, including on-site reviews of documentation and procedures, to evaluate the reasonableness of responses received and alignment with the OECD Framework.
+- Conducted a supply chain survey of our direct suppliers of Conflict Minerals using the CMRT to identify the smelters, refiners and/or mines of origin of Conflict Minerals. - Compared smelters, refiners and/or mines of origin identified by our direct suppliers against the list of smelters, refiners and mineral sourcing information that have received a "Compliant" designation by the CFSP. - Performed additional due diligence on a portion of our direct suppliers, including on-site reviews of documentation and procedures, to evaluate the reasonableness of responses received and alignment with the OECD Framework.